PhD in Clinical-Community Psychology

 Community Competency

 Community competency is demonstrated through preparation of a community portfolio that will be evaluated by an ad hoc committee.
 Criteria for the portfolio will be clearly defined and samples will be provided for students.
-Students must pass both the clinical competency and community competency before starting PSY A686.

 Advancement to Candidacy

 Before students are allowed to register for dissertation credits, they will be reviewed for performance by the committee, using existing university standards and forms for advancement to candidacy.
-Review will be based on faculty experience with the student to date, submitted paperwork and the student’s progress through the program.
+Review will be based on faculty experience with the student to date, submitted paperwork, and the student’s progress through the program.
 Feedback from the review will be provided to the student by their advisor.
-To advance to candidacy, students must also have received at least a conditional pass on their comprehensive exam.
+To advance to candidacy, students must receive at least a conditional pass on their comprehensive exam.
 The program defines the comprehensive exam as being met through passing the required competency portfolios.
 Passing the research portfolio qualifies the student for a conditional pass on the comprehensive exam, which is sufficient for advancement to candidacy.
 All portfolios must be passed for the comprehensive exam to be fully passed.

 Doctoral Dissertation Proposal Defense

 Before commencing data collection for a dissertation project, students must defend their proposal to their dissertation committee.
 The defense must be based on a written dissertation proposal to be distributed to the dissertation committee after approval by the dissertation chair.
 The defense will be an oral presentation to the committee by the student and will not be a public meeting.
 For data-collection based dissertations, the proposal must also be approved by the UAA institutional review board before data collection can commence.
+Students must at least conditionally pass their dissertation proposal defense before applying to advance to PSY A686.

 Doctoral Dissertation